semgrep/semgrep-docs/docs/semgrep-assistant/overview.md

 ### Component tags

-**Component tags** use GPT-4 to categorize a finding based on its function, such as:
+**Component tags** use AI to categorize a finding based on its function, such as:

 - Payments
 - User authentication